How do you tell a story that you just couldn’t believe?

 James explained the painful time when he was taken to fight on the frontline.
 Their communities having to flee their homes and live in Internally Displaced People camps (IDP), left with nothing and homes being looted and destroyed.
 Devastation came upon this town and family life was ripped apart.

 Helen felt totally helpless, and yet so much wanted to help make a difference in these people’s lives.
-After fighting ceased in 2007, Phoebe wanted to bring something back to her community and so with the help of local people and churches she built Bethel nursery school in Paminano.
+After fighting ceased in 2007, Phoebe wanted to bring something back to her community and so with the help of local people and churches she started to build Bethel nursery school in Paminano.

 When they met she told Helen that they had run out of finances to complete the school and the children wouldn’t be able to continue their education.
 Helen’s instant reaction was these children had gone through enough, we needed to make sure that they continue their education.